Panakkaran: Production

 To celebrate the silver jubilee of the production company Sathya Movies, R. M. Veerappan decided to remake the Hindi film Laawaris with Rajinikanth and chose P. Vasu as the director.
 Vasu made changes to the screenplay for Tamil version by eliminating unnecessary characters from the original.
 The film marked the first of several collaborations between Rajinikanth and Vasu.
 While filming the song "Nooru Varusham", Rajinikanth dressed in drag.
 The scene where Rajinikanth's character expresses his sadness to Gautami's character was shot at Gem Granites, Madras (now Chennai).

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Nooru Varusham" is frequently played at wedding receptions in Tamil Nadu.
+It was also featured in the 2025 Tamil feature film Dude.
 The song "Ullukulla Chakravarthy" is set in Mayamalavagowla raga.